This breed is nicknamed the “Diehard” because of its iron will and steely determination.

 The terrier group contains many dogs with similar appearances and personalities as the Scottish Terrier.
 Here are just a few examples of them:

-- Australian Terrier – Among the smallest of all terriers, this dog has a very inquisitive, self-confident, and spirited personality.
-The coarse, wiry hair, especially around the face, is similar to the Scottish Terrier.
+- Australian Terrier – One of the smallest of all terriers, this dog has a curious, confident, and spirited personality.
+The coarse, wiry hair, especially around the face, is similar to that of the Scottish Terrier.

-- Airedale Terrier – As the largest of all terriers, Airedale has earned the nickname of “The King of the Terriers.”
-Originating from the Airedale Valley in northern England, this breed has earned all the typical hallmarks of a traditional terrier, including the serene self-confidence and fearless attitude.
+- Airedale Terrier – As the largest of all terriers, Airedale has been given the nickname “The King of the Terriers.”
+Originating from the Airedale Valley in north England, this breed displays all of the most recognizable traits of a traditional terrier, including serene self-confidence and bravery.

-- American Staffordshire Terrier – The American Staffordshire is a more muscular, short-haired, bull-like variant of the typical terrier breed.
-Despite its different appearance, this breed still exhibits a similarly intelligent, confident, loyal, and good-natured personality that has endeared the terrier to many owners around the world.
-A mix of white, black, and tan markings is most common, although more than 80% white is discouraged by breeders.
+- American Staffordshire Terrier – The American Staffordshire is an atheletic, short-haired, bull-like variant of the typical terrier breed.
+Despite its different appearance, this breed still exhibits a high intelligence, as well as a confident, loyal, and good-natured personality that has inspired many to adopt thek.
+A mix of white, black, and tan markings are the most common, although more than 80% white is discouraged by breeders.

 The Scottish Terrier is a very famous breed that reached the heights of its popularity in the 1930s and 1940s.
 Dwight D. Eisenhower, Franklin Roosevelt, Queen Victoria, Humphrey Bogart, Jacqueline Kennedy Onassis, Rudyard Kipling, Bette Davis, and Lech Kaczyński (a former president of Poland) have all been the proud owners of a Scottish Terrier at some point.
 Roosevelt’s dog, Fala, was even immortalized with a statue at the former president’s memorial in Washington, DC.
 This dog also had a role in the 1955 animated film “Lady and the Tramp.”